Azure-Samples/sap-odata-api-guide-copilot/README.md

 - **Standardized templates for communication**
 - To **decide the appropriate SAP action**  and to **generate the requests and actions needed autonomously**

- SAP OData APIs enable users to create agents that can do just that.
+ SAP OData APIs enable agents to do just that.

 While these APIs are available in SAP’s official documentation, they are often difficult to navigate.
 This repository serves as a **one-stop shop** for: